Thatiparthy-Akhil/cricket-cms/README.md

 #### Step 4: Set Up the MySQL Database
-1. Open your MySQL client (e.g., MySQL Workbench, phpMyAdmin, or command line). in my project i am using my sql workbench
+1. Open your MySQL client (e.g., MySQL Workbench, phpMyAdmin, or command line). in my project i am using mysql workbench
 2. Run the following SQL commands to create the database and tables:
    ```sql
    CREATE DATABASE cricket_cms;